Here is the interview question prompt, presented for reference.

 You can see the full challenge with visuals at this link.

-Challenges • Asked 11 months ago by Danaila Marian
+Challenges • Asked over 5 years ago by Danaila Marian

 This is called the digital room problem or This is called the digital **root* problem?Great job on this site by the way, I am enjoying it! thank you!!